social-science-data-editors/template_README/template-README.md

 > INSTRUCTIONS: We strongly suggest providing setup scripts that install/set up the environment.
 Sample scripts for [Stata](https://github.com/gslab-econ/template/blob/master/config/config_stata.do),  [R](https://github.com/labordynamicsinstitute/paper-template/blob/master/programs/global-libraries.R), and [Python](https://pip.readthedocs.io/en/1.1/requirements.html) are easy to set up and implement.

 ### Software Requirements

+> INSTRUCTIONS: List all of the software requirements, up to and including any operating system requirements, for the entire set of code.
+It is suggested to distribute most dependencies together with the replication package if allowed, in particular if sourced from unversioned code repositories, Github repos, and personal webpages.

 - Stata (code was last run with version 15)
   - `estout` (as of 2018-05-12)
   - `rdrobust` (as of 2019-01-05)